-China's past and persisting connections to Pakistan's nuclear program has raised questions about whether China had involvement in or knowledge about the long-time efforts, publicly confirmed in early 2004, of Abdul Qadeer Khan, the former head of Pakistan's nuclear weapon program, in selling uranium enrichment technology to Iran, North Korea, and Libya - particularly since China was an early recipient of the uranium enrichment technology Khan acquired in Europe.
-Also, there are questions about whether China has shared intelligence with the United States about Khan's nuclear technology transfers.
-With the troubling disclosures, China might be more willing to cooperate on nonproliferation or might remain reluctant to confirm its involvement, particularly after a report said that the Pakistani network sold Libya a nuclear bomb design that originated in China.
-A senior Pakistani diplomat was quoted as saying that, while in Beijing in 2002, PRC officials said they knew "A.Q.
-Khan was in China and bribing people, and they wanted him out."
+A. Q. Khan.
+China's past and persisting connections to Pakistan's nuclear program have raised questions about whether China had involvement in or knowledge about the long-time efforts, publicly confirmed in early 2004, of Abdul Qadeer Khan, the former head of Pakistan's nuclear weapon program, in selling uranium enrichment technology to Iran, North Korea, and Libya.
 DCI George Tenet confirmed A.Q.
 Khan's network of nuclear trade in open testimony to the Senate Intelligence Committee on February 24, 2004.